Pictured above, Andrew Hyde and Jeremy Latrasse have finished their ride!

 .1 per mile $152.65

-Now Andrew and Jeremy have set a goal to raise $2000 for several families, beginning with Walid, Khaldyeh and Ghadeer.
-At this time, 100% of your support will go directly to this family until the first goal is met.
+The third family receiving support from Andrew and Jeremy’s ride is Linda and Baby Benjamin.
 Humanwire takes 0% from your contribution and enables hosts like Andrew and Jeremy to decide exactly how they wish to allocate your contribution to their family.